nativescript-vue/nativescript-vue.org/content/docs/en/elements/components/text-view.md

 ---
 title: TextView
 apiRef: https://docs.nativescript.org/api-reference/classes/_ui_text_view_.textview
-contributors: [MisterBrownRSA, rigor789, TheOriginalJosh, eddyverbruggen]
+contributors: [MisterBrownRSA, rigor789, TheOriginalJosh, eddyverbruggen, ikoevska]
 ---

-The TextView component represents an editable multi-line box.
+`<TextView>` is a UI component that shows an editable or a read-only multi-line text container.
+You can use it to let users type large text in your app or to show longer, multi-line text on the screen.

-The component can also be used to show any content readonly by setting the `editable` property to `false`.
+`<TextView>` extends [`TextBase`](https://docs.nativescript.org/api-reference/classes/_ui_text_base_.textbase) and [`EditableTextBase`](https://docs.nativescript.org/api-reference/classes/_ui_editor_text_base_.editabletextbase) which provide properties and events.

 ---